-The Plan sets specific greenhouse gas emissions reduction targets.
-The City's 80x50 target, an 80% reduction in greenhouse gas emissions by 2050, is broadly accepted by cities, states and nations and prepares the City for carbon neutrality by 2060.
-The 80x50 target aligns with the Paris Agreement and scientific understanding of the reductions necessary to avoid catastrophic risks of climate change associated with 2.0°C increase in average global temperature.2
+The Plan sets specific GHG emissions reduction targets.
+The City's 80x50 target, an 80% reduction in GHG emissions by 2050, is broadly accepted by cities, states and nations and prepares the City for carbon neutrality by 2060.
+The 80x50 target aligns with the Paris Agreement and scientific understanding of the reductions necessary to avoid catastrophic risks of climate change associated with 2.0°C increase in average global temperature.
+The following targets are for GHG emission reductions below a 2015 baseline.

-- Communitywide Target: Reduce GHG emissions by 35% below the 2015 baseline by 2035, 80% by 2050 and 100% by 2060. - Municipal Operations Target: Reduce GHG emissions associated with City operations by 50% below the 2015 baseline by 2035 and 100% by 2050.
+- Communitywide Target: 35% by 2035, 80% by 2050 and 100% by 2060. - Municipal Operations Target: 50% by 2035 and 100% by 2050.

 To achieve this ambitious emissions reduction goal and to adapt to climate change, this Plan includes sectorspecific goals, strategies and actions.
+The sectors are energy, housing, buldings and development, transportation, waste, health, safety and well-being, and natural resources.
 Successful implementation of these strategies and actions will require continued cooperation and commitment across the community, including the public sector, private sector, residents and businesses.

-2 The City considered using 2010 as a baseline year for consistency with the Intergovernmental Panel on Climate Change (IPCC) Special Report findings, but decided to use 2015 due to data inconsistencies in the 2010 GHG inventory.
+2 - The City considered using 2010 as a baseline year for consistency with the Intergovernmental Panel on Climate Change (IPCC) Special Report findings, but decided to use 2015 due to data inconsistencies in the 2010 GHG inventory.

+Sector-Specific Strategies

+Energy Housing, Building and Development

-Energy Increase on-site renewable energy installations in new and existing buildings.
-Maximize Columbia Water & Light's renewable energy purchasing and production.
+Increase on-site renewable energy installations in new and existing buildings.
+Maximize Columbia Water &amp; Light's renewable energy purchasing and production.
 Revisit and adjust Columbia's Renewable Energy Ordinance to meet climate goals.
 Create a resilient energy grid.
 Manage energy demand to reduce peak energy use.
-Housing, Building and Development Increase energy efficiency in residential, commercial, municipal and school buildings.
-Decrease the impact of building stock on local air pollution and greenhouse gas emissions.
+Increase energy efficiency in residential, commercial, municipal and school buildings.
+Decrease the impact of building stock on local air pollution and GHG emissions.
 Decrease use of fossil fuels in housing and other buildings.
 Support development of buildings that are resilient to anticipated future conditions.

+Transportation Waste

-Transportation Prioritize safety and convenience of walking, biking, and riding transit.
+Prioritize safety and convenience of walking, biking and riding transit.
 Build a thriving public transit system.
 Create a bikeable and walkable community.
 Shift land use patterns to shorten trips and reduce the need to drive.
 Encourage use of low- to zero-emissions vehicles.
-Reduce use and ownership of personal vehicles.
+Reduce use of and reliance on personal vehicles.
 Improve efficiency of vehicle traffic.
-Waste Encourage reuse.
+Encourage reuse.
 Reduce landfill waste through customer education, rate structures and increase City recycling programs.
 Expand composting participation and operation.
 Divert construction and demolition waste.
 Require and incentivize recycling.
 Encourage proper disposal of products containing high Global Warming Potential (GWP) gases.
 Upgrade solid waste facilities.
 Track waste diversion.

-- strategies to prepare the community for anticipated climate change impacts. - Reduce incidences of heat-related illness and death. • - Prevent and prepare for increased incidence of vector-borne diseases - Plan for a potential increase in demand for mental health care. - Increase production of local food. • - Assure food security, particularly among the most vulnerable populations.
+• Include vulnerability assessments in planning efforts and enhance communication tools and strategies to prepare the community for anticipated climate change impacts.

+- Reduce incidences of heat-related illness and death. - Prevent and prepare for increased incidence of vector-borne diseases. - Plan for a potential increase in demand for mental health care. - Increase production of local food. - Assure food security, particularly among the most vulnerable populations.

 - Increase the accessibility and quality of habitat for native plants and animals.

 - Encourage water conservation.

 - Improve stormwater management.

-- Minimize risks to flood-prone areas. •
+- Minimize risks to flood-prone areas.